ArneBachmann/awful/README.md

   end  1

   1 0                     # n 1 0
-  rot3                    # 1 0 n  rearrange the function arguments
+  rot3                    # 1 0 n
-  fib'                    # start the tail-recursive loop end  1
+  fib'                    # start the loop end  1

 ## Test cases
 assert -1 "ERROR" from -1 fib end assert 0          from 0  fib end
 assert 1          from 1  fib end
 assert 8          from 6  fib end
 assert 6765       from 20 fib end
+assert 222232244629420445529739893461909967206666939096499764990979600  from 300  fib end
 ```

 AWFUL's features include:

-- bootstrap language definition (parts of the language like `for` loops are built up from a few primitives like `pop`)
+- bootstrap language definition - parts of the language (i.e. `for`, `gt`, `rot`) are built up from a few primitives like `nib`)
 - tail recursion optimization (no callstack limitation due to recursion)
-- hierarchical type system (internal data type representations are built on top of each other)
+- hierarchical unified type system (internal data type representations are built on top of each other)
-- local namespaces
 - nested variable structures (`a`, `a.b`)
+- namespaces defined by function invocation, not per source definition
-- built-in testing capabilities via `assert` statement
+- built-in testing and invariants via `assert` statement
 - stack safety checks
-- function references and variables `&`
+- function references via `&` and variables
-- extensive internal state machine logging `--debug`, `--items`, `--stats`, `debug on/off/this/assert`
+- extensive internal machine logging via `--debug`,`--warn`, `--calls`, `--names`, `--tokens`, and keywords `debug on/off/this`
 - nested `include`
-- source files are valid Markdown documents
+- source files are valid Markdown documents!
-- general appearance and terminology inspired by Python
+- general appearance and terminology mostly inspired by Python
-- there are no lexical scopes (all included code lines are interpreted as if they were one big file)
+- there are no lexical scopes - all included code lines are interpreted as if they were one big file :-/

+## Installation

+> Either install via `pip[3] install awful`, or
+> clone from Github and install via `python[3] setup.py build && pip[3] install -e .`

 ## Running the interpreter

+> Run via `awful arguments-and-or-options`
-> `awful arguments-and-options`
+> Running `awful --help` will display the usage information:

 ```
 AWFUL V0.5  (C) 2019-2020 Arne Bachmann

-python[3] awfl.py [-O] [file1.awfl [file2.awfl [...]]] [--options]
+python[3] [-O] awfl.py [file1.awfl [file2.awfl [...]]] [<options>]

--O              Disable all runtime checks
---calls         Display call hierarchy
---debug         Show parser info and enable live debugger --decimals <n>  Set decimal computation precision to n digits (default: 1000) --help          Show this interpreter options --interactive   In case of test case failure, drop into a python debug shell --names         Display all words in all namespaces --optimize      Remove most comments and assert statements from runtime --repl          Start interactive AWFUL shell after processing given files --run "<items>" Run given AWFUL commands and quit --stats         Show interpreter run statistics before interpreter shutdown --tokens        Display tokens at parsetime
+-O               Remove Python assert statements from runtime --optimize       Remove Awful comments and asserts --decimals <n>   Set decimal computation precision to n digits (default: 1000) --run "token s"  Run given AWFUL commands and quit --repl           Start interactive AWFUL shell after processing given files --help           Show this interpreter options

+Debugging:
---warn          Show runtime warnings to help finding code problems --test          Run test cases
+--warn           Show runtime warnings to find code problems --debug          Show parser info and enable live debugger --calls          Display call hierarchy

-Debug command options: on, off, this
+--names          Display all words in all namespaces --tokens         Display tokens at parsetime
+--fifo           Display last 15 tokens and stacks in case of error --stats          Show interpreter run statistics before interpreter shutdown --interactive    In case of test case failure, drop into a python debug shell --test           Run test cases

+Keywords and symbols:
+  Values:     nil False True "
+  Grouping:   ( ) [ ![ ]
+  Maths:      + - * //
+  Stack:      nib bin pop dup
+  Functions:  def dyndef end & alias apply
+  Logic:      not if eq le ge as up rm
+  Structures: . pull push pushi
+  Files:      open create close read write
+  Control:    break error
+  Testing:    assert from debug ignore on off
 ```

 ## Definitions
 - *token*: a string of characters extracted from the source file, separated by whitespace from adjacent tokens (exceptions: quoted string parsing and comments, which after parsing constitute one token even with spaces included)
+- *data structure*: the internal representation of any data, implemented solely as Python dictionaries
-- *symbol*: a token that is used to specify a data structure key.
+- *symbol*: a token that is used to specify a data structure key, either an integer number or a lower-case string.
             Symbols are usually represented starting with a colon, e.g. `:num`
 - *variable*: a data structure stored in a namespace under a certain key.
-             Invoking the key puts (a copy of) the variable's contents on the stack; function variables put a function reference on the stack)
+             Invoking the key puts (a copy of) the variable's contents on the stack; function variables put a function reference on the stack
-- *data structure*: the internal representation of any data, implemented as Python dictionaries (!)
 - *TOS*: top of stack (top-most element)
 - *NOS*: next of stack (second element from top)